gh6st66/Unwritten/ROADMAP.md

 ## Current Status (As of This Update)

-Development has successfully established a robust and extensible foundation for the game.
-The core technical architecture for a deeply systemic, narrative-driven experience is now in place.

--   A clean, data-driven state engine manages all game logic via declarative `EngineDelta` updates.
--   The "Shattered Accord" system provides a powerful framework for micro-reactivity, tracking NPC recognition and world stability.
--   The Conflict Beat scheduler allows for emergent, state-driven narrative events.
--   A flexible natural language parser with a rich lexicon serves as the primary player interface.
--   NPCs have a memory of interactions and can respond dynamically to player choices.
+Development has successfully completed the implementation of all core systems and the first major content pack (Phase 4).
+This establishes a feature-complete vertical slice of the game, including a robust procedural world, a reactive narrative engine, a natural language parser, and a persistence system.

-The team's current focus is shifting to **Phase 4: Narrative Deepening & Content**, where we will build upon this strong foundation to create a deeply reactive and compelling narrative experience.
+The team's current focus is now on **Phase 5: Polish & Onboarding**, where we will refine the user experience, expand the parser's lexicon, and introduce new players to the game's unique mechanics.

 ---

 ## Phase 1: Core Systems & Parser Implementation (Complete)

-*Goal: Build the foundational technology for a narrative-first, parser-driven roguerike.*
+*Goal: Build the foundational technology for a narrative-first, parser-driven roguelike.*

 -   [x] **State Management:** Implemented a core engine to manage game flow (`TITLE`, `SCENE`, `COLLAPSE`).
 -   [x] **Text Parser:** Built a data-driven text parser that resolves natural language commands into game intents.